tiangolo/uvicorn-gunicorn-starlette-docker/README.md

 #### `VARIABLE_NAME`

-The variable inside of the Python module that contains the ASGI application.
+The variable inside of the Python module that contains the Starlette application.

 By default:

 * `app`

-If your main Python file contained something like:
+For example, if your main Python file has something like:

 ```Python
 from starlette.applications import Starlette